Munnibai

 Munnibai is a Hindi low budget action movie of Bollywood directed by Kanti Shah and produced by Gulab Seikh.
 This film was released on 30 July 1999 under the banner of Gulab Films.

 Plot

 This is a revenge story of a lady dacoit Munnibai.
-Her family was killed by a gang of dacoit.
-Munnibai kills the chief of this gang.
-Chief's daughter Hirabai is another lady dacoit who tries to kill Munni in reply.
-But finally Munni kills Hirabai.
+Her family was killed by a gang of dacoits and Munnibai kills the chief of this gang.
+The Chief's daughter Hirabai is another lady dacoit who tries to kill Munni in retaliation but finally Munni kills her instead.